tanducmai/myportfolio/content/posts/database-conceptual-design.md

 3. **Many-to-Many** (`*:*`) or (`0:*`) or (`m:n`)

-- No restriction on the relationship
+- No restriction on the relationship.
+- When we see this relationship, we need to make an association table.
+  - This table stores the two main tables' PKs as FKs.
+  - Thus, that two tables do not store each other's PK.
+  - The association table's name can simply be a combination of the two main ones.

 ![Many-to-Many
 Multiplicity](/images/database-conceptual-design/many-to-many-1.png)